- B.S., Administrative Management, University of International Relations, Beijing, China

 - Ph.D., Criminal Justice and Criminology, Washington State University

 Guangzhen Wu is an assistant professor in the Department of Sociology at the University of Utah.
 He earned his doctorate from Washington State University.
 His research interests include generality of criminological theory, community and crime, policing, drug policy, and applied quantitative methods with crime and justice data.
 His research takes an interdisciplinary approach exploring issues related to crime, justice, and public health outcomes from criminological, sociological, and psychological perspectives.
-Dr. Wu's puhlished work appears in top-tier journals across disciplines, such as The British Journal of Criminology, Journal of Experimental Criminology, Journal of Criminal Justice, Crime & Delinquency, International Journal of Drug Policy, Justice Quarterly, and Criminal Justice and Behavior.
-His research articles were featured or cited in a range of national/international and local media outlets such as Washington Post, The Kansas City Star, Vancouver Sun, The Seattle Times, Colorado Springs Independent, Newsweek, Calgary Herald, Edmonton Journal, and National Affairs.
+Dr. Wu's published work appears in top-tier journals across disciplines, such as The British Journal of Criminology, Journal of Experimental Criminology, Journal of Criminal Justice, Crime & Delinquency, International Journal of Drug Policy, Justice Quarterly, and Criminal Justice and Behavior.
+His research articles were featured or cited in a range of national/international and local media outlets such as the Washington Post, The Kansas City Star, Vancouver Sun, The Seattle Times, Colorado Springs Independent, Newsweek, Calgary Herald, Edmonton Journal, and National Affairs.
+He received the Junior Scholar Award from the American Sociological Association (ASA) Section on Drugs and Society in 2023 for his research contributions within the discipline.

 Wu, Guangzhen and Roarke Cullenbine.
 2022.
 "Recreational marijuana legalization and drug‑related offenses in Washington State: an interrupted time series analysis with a combination of synthetic controls."
 Journal of Experimental Criminology.